 I loved the books I've read recently featuring Soul Eaters and Soul Thieves.
 They were powerful and terrifying in equal measure.

-If you’ve enjoyed this review, you might be interested in reading my article about eating and drinking in horror fiction (Food for Thought) here.
-Or you might like to take a look at my review of Empire of Sand by Tasha Suri here.
+If you’ve enjoyed this review, you might be interested reading in my article about eating and drinking in horror fiction (Food for Thought).

-If you fancy something different, you might like to take a chance on my review of Outlaw King here.
+If you fancy something different, you might like to take a chance on my review of Outlaw King.